 Jackson County, Kentucky

-Jackson County was established on February 2, 1858 from Rockcastle County, Owsley County, Madison County, Clay County, Estill County and Laurel County.
+Jackson County was created on February 2, 1858 from Rockcastle County, Owsley County, Madison County, Clay County, Estill County and Laurel County.
 Currently the county was named in honor of Andrew Jackson, President of the United States (1829–1837) .

-Locations adjacent to Jackson County happen to be Estill County (north), Lee County (northeast), Owsley County (east), Clay County (southeast), Laurel County (southwest), Rockcastle County (west), Madison County (northwest).
+Bordering Counties are Estill County (north), Lee County (northeast), Owsley County (east), Clay County (southeast), Laurel County (southwest), Rockcastle County (west), Madison County (northwest).

 Jackson County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 - present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.